Jo Polniaczek | The Facts Of Life Wiki - Fandom

 Personality[]

-Jo was known for having a tough attitude and street smarts, but was sensitive and protective of her friends.
+Jo was known for having a tough attitude and street smarts, but was sensitive and protective of her friends, although she often tried to hide it.
 She was introduced as highly intelligent.
 She scored slightly higher than Blair on the Eastland entrance exam, despite her rough upbringing.
 Mrs. Garrett told this to Blair and asked Blair to be her friend and help her "get her life together."
 Over the years, Blair and Jo's attitudes toward each other wavered.
 They worsened when Blair's boyfriend, Harrison, asked Jo to a country club dance that Blair wanted to attend.
 However, when Blair found out that Harrison tried to assault Jo, she nearly attacked him, with Jo holding her back.
 A subsequent conversation between Jo and Blair made them suddenly realize that although they have different backgrounds they can still have the same problems.
 This was a moment that shifted their perspectives on each other and furthered their friendship.
 In another instance, Jo and Blair returned to New York City to see friends from their former neighborhoods.
-At the end of the trip, they realized that they have each changed, while their friends have stayed the same.
+At the end of the trip, they realized that they had each changed, while their friends had stayed the same.

 Jo was sometimes stubborn and prideful, especially when it came to money and her perceptions of rich people.
 When Jo learned that she would lose her scholarship due to budget cuts, she discovered that the only scholarship she qualified for was offered by Blair's family.
 Due to her belief that Blair would hold it over her for the rest of her life (as well as her general discomfort in asking for help), she refused to apply.
 Blair was at first unconcerned, but Natalie explained that Jo would not be returning the following year due to the cost of attending the school, making Blair realize the seriousness of Jo's situation.
 Blair secretly sent in the application for Jo and she got the scholarship.